nggit/tremolo-docs/body.md

 title: Body and POST
 ---

-**POST** is one of the request methods that has a body. `POST` is usually used to send forms / upload data.
+**POST** is one of the request methods that comes with a body. `POST` is usually used to send forms / upload data.

 Tremolo supports `application/x-www-form-urlencoded` and `multipart/form-data`.